Edwin Gebauer

 Edwin Gebauer (born 16 June 1884 in Borna, Leipzig - date of death unknown) was a German politician and member of the Nazi Party.

 From a rural background, Gebauer worked on the family poultry farm and at their forge before serving in the First World War with the Fuß-Artillerie-Regiment Nr.
 12. He was awarded the Iron Cross Second Class and the Friedrich-August-Medal for his war service.

-He became involved in rightist politics in 1924 and joined the Nazi Party at an unknown date.
-He became a Director in the Sturmabteilung in 1926, achieving the rank of Sturmbannführer in 1931 and Standartenführer in 1937.
+Gebauer became involved in rightist politics in 1924 and joined the Nazi Party at an unknown date.
+He became a leader in the Sturmabteilung in 1926, achieving the rank of SA-Sturmbannführer in 1931 and SA-Standartenführer in 1937.

-In the July 1932 election to the Reichstag he was elected to serve as a member for Wahlkreis 3 (Potsdam II) representing the Nazis.
+In the July 1932 election to the Reichstag, Gebauer was elected to serve as a member for electoral constituency 3 (Potsdam II) representing the Nazis.
 He was not re-elected in November 1932 when the Nazis suffered a sizeable decline in their vote.